A client of ours received an email warning her that someone had used her Apple ID to download an app:

-We’ve compiled five very specific reasons why consignment and resale stores should not use Microsoft Security Essentials (MSE).
+We’ve compiled five very specific reasons why consignment and resale stores (or any business) should not use Microsoft Security Essentials (MSE).

 A popular and long-standing software download site, SourceForge, is injecting malware in to its software installers.

 Securing consignment systems involves more than just installing free antivirus software and hoping all goes well.

 Critical security vulnerabilities in Adobe Acrobat and Adobe Reader have been identified and Adobe has issued a security advisory.
 These are being actively exploited in the wild by sending users malicious PDF files.